T1taniumF0rge-Industries-Inc/Software/Programs.md

 3 -> [SMS - Security Management System (security management system.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/security%20management%20system.py) This program can access programs that are useful in terms of security and protection of your personel data.
 More infos inside of program, option 1 in main menu.

 4 -> [Time Clock (time clock.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/time%20clock.py) Basically it's just a time clock.

+5 -> [Geometrical Figure Generator (figure.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Utilities/figure.py) Using the `turtle` module, I can create all sorts of neat figures, all you need to specify is the amount of sides you want your figure to have.

+6 -> [Fernet Key Generator (keygen.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Utilities/keygen.py) This will generate a Fernet style key, necessary for any Fernet-based programs, such as...

+7 -> [Fernet Encryption/Decyption System (encryption system.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Utilities/encryption%20system.py) A really nice encryption system that uses Fernet to encrypt your files.
+Note that this programs requires a Fernet key for any operation, which can be downloaded and generated using the Key Generator, as seen above.

 ### [Large Projects:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/)